merja/exercise-4/pancake-recipe.md

 2. Whisk.
 3. Slowly add the flour while whisking.
 4. Melt the butter and stir it in.
 5. Stir in the milk.
+Just stir in a little at a time.
 6. Fry the batter in a heated frying-pan.